By Mark Samuel –

 In order to achieve breakthrough results, the most important thing that the leader must know is a clear Picture of Success for what breakthrough results look like—not just the desired business outcomes, but the mindset and behaviors necessary for all leaders and employees to work together to achieve and sustain breakthrough results.

-4. Trade in Decision by Consensus for Moving Forward Quickly to Gain Experience for Learning
+4. Trade in Decision by Consensus for Moving Forward Quickly to Gain Experience and Learning

 Buy-in is not the underlying key to success for achieving Breakthrough Results.
 People will naturally have different reactions based on their comfort with risk or change, their need to stay in control, and their ability to understand the Picture of Success without yet experiencing it, since at the beginning it’s only a concept.
 Therefore, you can get stuck debating the concept forever, listening to the diverse perspectives of everyone involved, and never actually move forward on the breakthrough change.